 Figure 8 presents the ES of each literacy subtest by the size of their effects along with the .26 effect size benchmark from similar education intervention studies.
-UPSTART had the largest impact on phonemic blending (.78), phoneme segmenting (.66), and preprimer vocabulary (.60).
-Effect sizes from five subtests measuring decoding, phonological awareness, and visual/auditory discrimination were above the average .26 effect size benchmark from other similar education interventions and should be considered practically significant and consequential.
+UPSTART had the largest impact on phonemic blending (.71), pre-primer vocabulary (.67), and letter sounds (.49).
+Effect sizes from five of six subtests measuring decoding, phonological awareness, and visual/auditory discrimination were above the average .26 effect size benchmark from other similar education interventions and should be considered practically significant and consequential.